Robust Model Checking with Imprecise Markov Reward Models: Introduction

 \section{Introduction}

-\emph{Model checking} (MC) is a fully-automatic, logic-based technique to decide whether a model satisfies some given requirement.
-As such, it has been applied mostly as a tool to decide correctness and compliance in system design.
+\emph{Model checking} is a fully-automatic logic-based technique to decide whether a model satisfies some given requirements.
+As such, it has been mostly applied as a tool to decide correctness and compliance in systems design.
 Relevant examples are software verification \citep[e.g.,][]{MCSoftwareVerification}, system communication and also computational biology \citep[e.g.,][]{MCBiologicalSystems1, MCBiologicalSystems2}.
-Following \citet{MC}, we intend a typical model-checking workflow as: (i) specifying desirable requirements for a system design by specific logical languages; (ii) formalizing the system in terms of an appropriate semantic model; and (iii) checking whether the formalized model satisfies the given requirements by means of satisfiability of semantic clauses of the language.

 During the last decades, the spread of stochastic computational systems led to the development of appropriate formal models and logical languages.
-A notable success has been achieved by \emph{probabilistic computational tree logic} (PCTL, \citet{HanssonJonsson1994}), and its extensions (e.g., PCTL${}^*$, PRCTL, PCTLK).
-These are modal logics conceived to represent the temporal evolution of stochastic systems that can be modelled by Markov processes.
-In fact, formulae of PCTL and its extensions are usually mapped to inferences in Markovian (i.e., memoryless) processes.
-Standard PCTL and PCTL*, in particular, represent the reference languages for \emph{discrete-time Markov chains} \citep{MC} and \emph{Markov decision processes} \citep{ModelCheckingMDP}, whereas PRCTL and CSL are used, respectively, for \emph{Markov reward models} \citep{andova2003discrete} and \emph{continuous-time Markov chains} \citep{ModelCheckingCTMC}.
-Other extensions, finally, have been proposed to cope with \emph{hidden Markov models} \citep{ModelCheckingHMM} and \emph{probabilistic interpreted systems} \citep{Primiero2016}.
+A notable success has been achieved by \emph{probabilistic computational tree logic} \citep[PCTL,][]{HanssonJonsson1994}, and its extensions (e.g., PCTL${}^*$, PRCTL, PCTLK), that are conceived to specify properties of Markov processes.
+Standard PCTL and PCTL$^{*}$, in particular, are the reference languages for \emph{discrete-time Markov chains} \citep{MC} and \emph{Markov decision processes} \citep{ModelCheckingMDP}, whereas PRCTL and CSL are used, respectively, for \emph{Markov reward models} \citep{andova2003discrete} and \emph{continuous-time Markov chains} \citep{ModelCheckingCTMC}.
+Other extensions have been also proposed to cope with \emph{hidden Markov models} \citep{ModelCheckingHMM} and \emph{probabilistic interpreted systems} \citep{Primiero2016}.